Italian baking classics

 2. Whisk dry ingredients.
 Set aside.

-3. Cream butter and sugar.
+3. Cream butter and sugar until smooth.
 Add eggs one at a time.

 4. Mix in anise extract or seeds.